 The course prepares students to recognize the threats and vulnerabilities present in existing information systems and to learn to design and develop the secure systems needed in the near future.
-It also prepares students for the role of decision maker in the area of information security.
-Topics include legal and ethical issues, security technologies, risk
+It also prepares students for the role of decision-maker in the area of information security.
+Topics include legal and ethical issues, security technologies risk management, network and system security, cryptography and information security maintenance.
+Prerequisite: BCA 113

-44000 NETWORK APPLICATIONS VOC/TECH
+NET 623 4 4 0 0 0 NETWORK APPLICATIONS VOC/TECH

-This course provides the student with an understanding of the software systems and applications that provide network services across differing networks and operating system platforms.
-Prerequisite: NET223; Corequisite:
+This course will provide the student with an understanding of the software systems and applications that provide network services across differing networks and operating system platforms.
+Prerequisite: NET 213.
+Corequisite: NET 628

-20400 NETWORK APPLICATIONS LAB VOC/TECH
+NET 628 2 0 4 0 0 NETWORK APPLICATIONS LAB VOC/TECH

 This course will provide the student with hands-on experience in installing and configuring the software systems and applications that provide network services across differing networks and operating system platforms.

-Prerequisite: NET213 Corequisite: NET623
+Prerequisite: NET 213.
+Corequisite: NET 623